As impeachment vote nears, Republican reveals Trump call to Capitol | Politics

 As impeachment vote nears, Republican reveals Trump call to Capitol

 Former President Donald Trump told a top congressional Republican during the deadly assault by his supporters on the Capitol last month that the mob was "more upset" about his election defeat than lawmakers, a fellow Republican said.
-News of the phone call came hours before Trump's impeachment trial was expected to wrap up in the Senate on Saturday, leaving the divided chamber to decide whether to convict him on a charge he incited insurrection.
+News of the phone call came hours before Trump's impeachment trial was due to reconvene in the Senate on Saturday, leaving the divided chamber to decide whether to convict him on a charge he incited insurrection.
+At least three Democratic senators urged the House of Representatives Democrats serving as prosecutors to call witnesses who could provide details on the call.

 Much of this week's trial focused on how much Trump knew about the rioters' actions as they rampaged through Congress on Jan.
 6 seeking to prevent lawmakers from certifying Democrat Joe Biden's victory in the November election.
 Herrera Beutler, one of 10 in her party who voted last month in the House of Representatives to impeach Trump, recounted in a statement late Friday the details of a call between Trump and the top House Republican, Kevin McCarthy.

 "'Well, Kevin, I guess these people are more upset about the election than you are,'" Beutler quoted Trump as saying.
-She said Trump had initially denied that his supporters were involved in the incident, claiming that the crowd was members of the left-leaning Antifa movement, a false claim that McCarthy rejected.
+She said Trump initially denied his supporters were involved in the attack, claiming the mob were members of the left-leaning Antifa movement, a false claim that McCarthy rejected.
 Trump, who left office on Jan.
 20, is the first U.S. president to be impeached twice and the first to face trial after leaving office.
 If convicted, the Senate could then vote to bar him from running for office again.

+"Trump's call with McCarthy is another powerful piece of evidence that Trump was on the side of the rioters attacking the Capitol," Merkley said on Twitter.
+"He utterly failed his oath to protect and defend our nation."
 McCarthy enraged Trump by saying he bore responsibility for the Capitol riot shortly after the violence, but he later backtracked, saying he did not believe Trump provoked the assault.
-LAWMAKERS IN PERIL

 Trump's first impeachment trial, which stemmed from his efforts to pressure Ukraine to investigate Biden, ended in an acquittal a year ago in what was then a Republican-controlled Senate.
 Lawmakers from both parties have said they would like to wrap up the trial quickly so they can get on with other business, such as confirmation votes on senior Biden administration officials and a $1.9 trillion coronavirus aid package.